minhdang-DS/MyMedQL/README.md

 - **Views** optimize repeated analytical patterns such as daily averages or vitals summaries.
 - **Indexes** on `(patient_id, timestamp)` support fast retrieval of high-frequency data.
 - **Partitioning** on timestamp improves performance for large datasets.

-These are appropriate for a database-focused project and map perfectly to grading criteria.

 **Potential Enhancements:**